Fohdeesha/quanta-brocade/documentation/index.md

 show chassis
 show media
 ```
-This is the full layer 3 image that ships with all features enabled, so please follow the included guides in the Documentation folder to configure your new switch.
+Please check out and follow the included guides in the Documentation folder to configure your new switch.
 A quick guide is available on the left, but this site is not a substitute for learning Brocade's documentation.

 ## Fixing The MAC Address